A Schumpeterian economist at the center of France’s pension clock freeze

 Trajectories and Influences

-Bridges with Ecology
+Bridges to Ecology

-What a Nobel Changes (or Not)
+What a Nobel Changes (Or Not)

 The Spirit of the Nobel